Habraken/WaveShare-ADS1256/notes.md

 ## pre-requisites

 For this program to work correctly the the cpu frequency of the RPI needs to be fixed, as DMA is used to drive the SPI bus and GPIO.
-A varying RPI clock frequency will alter the timing of the SPI bus and GPIO signals that control the ADS1256.
+A varying RPI clock frequency will alter the timing of the SPI bus and GPIO signals that control the ADS1256 and render communication with the ADS1256 impossible.
+Needless to say there should be no other device using the SPI bus and it might be a good idea to disable the SPI bus in the raspi-config.

-for that you need to install the cpufrequtils if not already present:
+The cpu frequency is normally controlled by the OS and is scaled up and down based on the workload.
+You can also instruct the OS not to do this.
+For that you need to install the cpufrequtils if not already present:

 ```
 sudo apt install cpufrequtils
 ```

+once installed, you can use the commands below:

-The to set the RPI freq to it's lowest state run:
+- to set the RPI freq to it's lowest state run:

 ```
 sudo cpufreq-set -g powersave
 ```

-When you are done you can restore the RPI to it's default state with:
+- when you are done you can restore the RPI to it's default state with:

 ```
 sudo cpufreq-set -g ondemand